sovrin-foundation/protocol/janus/README.md

 # Janus

-Janus is a protocol that enables secure communication between peers.
+Janus is the current codename for a protocol that enables secure communication between peers.
 Its name refers to the two-faced figure from Greek mythology, emphasizing a two-way flow of information.
-(This also feels appropriate for the classic crypto communication stories with Alice and Bob.)
+(This also feels appropriate for the classic crypto communication stories that feature Alice and Bob.)

 Janus is a subset or subprotocol of the overarching protocol for self-sovereign identity.
 It assumes the existence of certain ecosystem features such as